Scrashdown/PRU-Audio-Processing/Report/Report.md

     * Store chan.
 3 registers to BANK1.
 * Same for channels 4-6.
 Details :
     * Load chan.
 4, 5 registers from BANK1 and BANK2.
-    * Wait for rising edge, then `t_dv`, then wait for chan.
+    * Wait for rising edge, then wait for chan.
 4, 5 data.
     * Read chan.
 4, 5 input data.
     * Perform one iteration of the filter.
         * If the oversampling counter reached R, execute the comb stages and store chan 4, 5 outputs in registers.